 Though both malignant pleural mesothelioma and lung cancer are thoracic cancers, the two are very different and require very different treatment protocols.

-Though both mesothelioma and lung cancer can be caused by exposure to asbestos, malignant mesothelioma has a unique genetic makeup that makes it particularly aggressive and difficult to treat.
+Both mesothelioma and lung cancer can be caused by exposure to asbestos.
+Malignant mesothelioma has a unique genetic makeup that makes it particularly aggressive and difficult to treat.
 Its tumors grow as diffuse masses, while lung cancer tumors tend to grow as individual masses with well-defined boundaries.

-Understanding whether a tumor is lung cancer or malignant pleural mesothelioma is essential to treatment planning, and this is why the use of Cytokeratin 5/6 testing, in combination with testing for other biomarkers, as well as diagnostic imaging, is so important.
+Understanding whether a tumor is lung cancer or malignant pleural mesothelioma is essential to treatment planning.
+This is why the use of Cytokeratin 5/6 testing, in combination with testing for other biomarkers, as well as diagnostic imaging, is so important.

 The Limitations of Cytokeratin 5/6 Testing